Hybrid algebras: Some hybrid algebras with at most three simple modules

-They are excluded in part (2) of \ref{ass:2.4}.
-In \cite{WSA-GV} they were excluded because they appeared to be of finite type.
+4.2(2a) \ {\bf The case $\cT = Q_1$ and $(t, m)=(2, 1)$ }.
+This is excluded in Assumption \ref{ass:3.4}(1).
+In \cite{WSA-GV} it was excluded because the algebras appeared to be of finite type.
 However the argument was based on the incorrect relations.
-Here we review this algebra, with amended relations (which agree with \cite{WSA-corr}).
+Here we review this algebra, with amended relations.